jaldhar/100-days-of-code/log.md

 the label.
 Normally you'd want that to make the radio buttons line up neatly but this time I wanted the opposite.

-So I've fade fake radio buttons and labels out of divs and spans for what ought to be more control.
+So I've made fake radio buttons and labels out of divs and spans for what ought to be more control.
 But the same thing happens.

 Oh well let me sleep on this mystery and maybe it will solve itself tomorrow.